Freedom of information (FOI)

 We will usually provide the information requested free of charge.
 However, where a charge is made you will be notified of the amount payable in writing prior to us providing the information.

-Under the Freedom of Information Act there is an upper limit above which we do not have to provide information.
-This limit for local authorities is £450.
+Under the Freedom of Information Act there is an upper limit of £450 above which we do not have to provide information.
 The general guideline for working out whether or not a request may exceed this total is whether the amount of work involved in retrieving the information is likely to exceed 18 hours (2.5 working days).

-We aim to advise the requestor of the information that the request will cost more than £450 as early on in the process as possible so that they have the option to adjust their request to bring it under the £450 limit.
-As soon as the charge is determined a letter will be sent requesting that payment is made before the information can be sent.
-We can also provide the information on a cost recovery basis if the requester wishes.
-Where there is an existing charge for information these charges will still apply.
+We aim to let you know if the information request will cost more than £450 as early on in the process as possible so that you have the option to adjust your request to bring it under the £450 limit.
+As soon as the charge is worked out a letter will be sent requesting that payment is made before the information can be sent.
+We can also provide the information on a cost recovery basis if needed.